 Classes are affordably priced at $15 per class or $45 for all three classes offered each semester.
 This cost includes a beautifully prepared Student Notebook for each course.
 An additional one-time fee is due when students participate in the commencement exercises after completing all twelve classes.
 If you prepay for all 12 courses at one time, the cost will be reduced to $10 per class or $120 for the entire course.

 Classes will start at 6:30pm and will end around 8:50.
 Each Semester will consist of three classes with the first Semester starting in September 22, 2022.

 6:30 – 7:10 pm – Methods of Bible Study

 Helpful methods to assist believers in personal Bible study.
 Students learn principles of biblical interpretation to guide them in understanding different passages of Scripture such as narratives, psalms, proverbs, parables, and prophecy.
 Students also learn how to use Bible study tools to help them in their study of individual books, chapters, verses, and words.

 7:15 – 7:55 pm – Survey of the Old Testament II

-A survey of the Books of Poetry (Job through the Song of Solomon), the Major Prophets (Isaiah through Daniel), and the Minor Prophets (Hosea through Malachi) of the Old Testament.
+A survey of the Books of Poetry (Job through the Song of Solomon) and the Major Prophets (Isaiah through Daniel), and the Minor Prophets (Hosea through Malachi) of the Old Testament.
 The main theme of each book is highlighted along with other significant features including key words, key verses, and pictures of Christ.

 8:00 – 8:40 pm – Basic Bible Doctrine II

-Clear Bible teaching in the subjects of anthropology (the study of man), hamartiology (the study of sin), soteriology (the study of salvation), ecclesiology (the study of the church), and eschatology (the study of end times).
+Clear Bible teaching in the subjects of anthropology (the study of man), hamartiology (the study of sin), soteriology (the study of salvation), ecclesiology (the study of the church), and eschatology (the study of end time).
 Bible answers are given to commonly asked questions concerning the Christian faith.